CodesByDine/StickerSmash/README.md

 # StickerSmash

 Part of mastering my react native skills, I have built a sticker app.
 That allows users to pick a picture and add emojis onto that picture.
+The user can either use the provided pictures on the app or choose from their device.

 The components of my learning journey include:
 1. Building React Native application